dokkev/old_website/_pages/about.markdown

 ## About Me

 Hello!
 My name is Dongho Kang (DK), and I am a full-stack robotician.
-I am a PhD Student at University of Texas at Austin starting in Fall 2022.
+I am a PhD Student at University of Texas at Austin.
-I am a part of the [Human Centered Robotics Lab](https://sites.utexas.edu/hcrl/) and ][Human-Enabled Robotic Technology Lab](https://sites.utexas.edu/herolab/)
+I am a part of the [Human Centered Robotics Lab](https://sites.utexas.edu/hcrl/) and [Human-Enabled Robotic Technology Lab](https://sites.utexas.edu/herolab/)

 ### Current Research Topics